We independently score every subscription. We may earn a commission through links — it never changes our picks.

 Cons

-• No local broadcast channels in most markets (you'll need an antenna).
+• Limited local broadcast channels in most markets (you'll likely need an antenna).

 • DVR experience is below the competition.